ChaimaaeMsaad/Data-Science/Machine_Learning/Classification/Azheimer's Classification/README.md

 ## Results
 Keras Model Results:

-The Keras model was trained and evaluated on the Alzheimer's Dataset (4 class of images) from Kaggle.
+* The Keras model was trained and evaluated on the Alzheimer's Dataset (4 class of images) from Kaggle.

-    Training Results (last epoch):
+    Training Results :
         Loss: 0.0163
         Accuracy: 99.61%